 "Additional diagnostic tests are used to investigate the underlying causes of the problem."

 Platelet counts of less than 20,000 to 30,000 per microliter of blood (normal platelet counts are 175,000-500,000) make spontaneous hemorrhage likely.
 Additional diagnostic tests are used to investigate the underlying causes of the problem.
 These may include additional blood tests, X-rays, ultrasound, or bone marrow samples depending on the nature of the suspected underlying process.

 If the blood loss has been acute or sudden, a blood transfusion may be required.
 Usually, other therapeutic treatments will be aimed at addressing the underlying causes of the problem.

 Can there be bleeding disorders with normal numbers of platelets?

 Yes, this can happen if platelet function is impaired.
 This can be a side effect of some drugs, including antibiotics.
-Cats can be affected by inherited platelet defects, such as von Willebrand's Disease (see separate topic), although this disease is rare in cats.
+Cats can be affected by inherited platelet defects, such as Von Willebrand's Disease, although this disease is rare in cats.
 Another example is Chediak-Higashi syndrome, a condition identified by partial albinism (lightly colored iris of the eye), and seen in some lines of Persians and other breeds.
 Diagnosis requires tests of platelet function.
 There are no specific treatments other than transfusions as needed.